The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Implications for Space and Astrophysical Shocks

 The compressional enhancement and associated shock speed reduction have significant implications for numerous astrophysical systems, including the lifetime and evolution of supernova remnants, stellar termination shocks, planetary bow shocks and astrophysical jets.
-However, perhaps the most important application for this result is for the propagation of interplanetary coronal mass ejections (ICMEs), the accurate modeling of which is crucial for space weather forecasting.
-Various hydrodynamic and magneto-hydrodynamic (MHD) models for ICMEs consistently underestimate Earth arrival times by approximately 10 hours (e.g., \citep{Dumbovic+18}).
+More locally, a potential application for this result is for the propagation of interplanetary coronal mass ejections (ICMEs), the accurate modeling of which is crucial for space weather forecasting.
+Various analytical hydrodynamic and MHD models for ICMEs consistently underestimate Earth arrival times by approximately 10 hours (e.g., \citet{Dumbovic+18}).
+Note that this is in contrast to empirical, data driven models frequently used for forecasting space weather which have more accurate prediction times \citep{kay+24}.
 Given that ICMEs are efficient sources of solar energetic particles \citep{reames+13,webb+12,kamijima+20}, the physics described in this manuscript is expected to be applicable, and to likely account for the order 10\% decrease in ICME speeds and an average 10 hour increase in transit time (typically on the order of 100 hours) \citep{gopalswamy+01,Dumbovic+18}.